twilio/twilio-voice-react-native/test/expo/README.md

 In our CI pipelines, it would be ideal to test that our SDK works out-of-the-box with absolutely no native code changes.
 Therefore, by not tracking any native code in this codebase, we can more closely replicate a fresh out-of-the-box Expo app experience.

-But since Detox requires native code changes, we post-prebuild patch the native files with the necessary changes for Detox to work.
+Since Detox requires native code changes, we post-prebuild patch the native files with the necessary changes for Detox to work.